 Remember, the important date is the planting out day on the schedule, it is what we are aiming for.
 If you are not sure about the weather, start a week or two later; in this case, if you have to wait longer, the seedling will not overgrow.

 Peppers and eggplants are particularly heat-loving, eggplants even more than peppers.
-Do not rush planting them out, making sure all danger of frost is over.
+Do not rush planting them out, ensuring all danger of frost is over.

-Cucurbits family plants are squash, zucchini, cucumber, pumpkin, etc. Most of them are very fast-growing plants, and they too like it summery bright, and warm.
-Most of them also don’t care much about being transplanted.
+Cucurbits are squash, zucchini, cucumber, pumpkin, and other members of the squash family.
+Most of them are very fast-growing plants, and they, too, like summery, bright, and warm conditions.
+They also don’t care much about being transplanted.
 If you want or need to start them indoors, give them a bigger pot (4-6 inches), and do not start too early.

-Personally, we start spaghetti squash and winter squash indoors and wait to plant them out a week or two after the first frost.
-Zucchini we mostly just start in the garden directly, even though during cool springs (and we never know ahead of time what spring will be like) starting indoors is a better idea.
+We start spaghetti squash and winter squash indoors and wait to plant them out a week or two after the first frost.
+We mostly just start zucchini in the garden directly, even though starting indoors is a better idea during cool springs (and we never know ahead of time what spring will be like).

 Cucumbers can be sprouted to give them a head start and planted directly into the garden or greenhouse.

-Here you can print out your very own indoor seed starting schedule.
-We have two pictures for you to choose from.
+Here, you can print out your own indoor seed-starting schedule.
+We have two pictures to choose from.

 To print out the schedule, click on one of the pictures below to open it in full size.
-Now you can print or save it on your device.
-It is free printable for you :).
+Then, you can print or save it on your device.
+It is free to print.

-This is the picture without dates, it is for you to make your own if your last frost date is different from ours.
-Write your dates into the schedule counting back from your last frost day.
+This is the picture without dates.
+If your last frost date is different from ours, you can make your own.
+Write your dates into the schedule, counting back from your last frost day.

 If your last frost dates are the same as ours, choose the second picture with the dates on it.